jordydehaes/Twitter-Monitor/README.md

 # Twitter-Monitor

-Application that monitors a certain Twitter account for new tweets.
+Application that monitors a certain Twitter account and sends out a discord embed whenever a new tweet gets tweeted by that account.<br>
+OCR is also supported.

 ## Instructions: NPM Modules
 ```